Skip to product information

 Three court figures.
 A golden road.
 The only Bijin-ga in the collection.

-The Kin-michi Bijin is a vintage Japanese Obi tapestry mounted by Renaras from a ceremonial Obi woven in Tsuzure-ori (綴れ織り) — the most labour-intensive and pictorially precise of all Nishijin weave constructions, in which each colour area is built individually by a weaver working the weft thread back and forth across only the portion of the warp it belongs to, producing a textile that is structurally closer to a European tapestry than to conventional silk weaving, and that achieves a resolution and tonal depth that no other loom technique can match.
-The ground is deep Kinran gold and rusted orange, worked with a painterly atmospheric dye effect that reads like firelight or the particular quality of late afternoon sun on a dusty road — the ground is not flat but in motion, the colours shifting and bleeding into one another across the surface in a way that gives the whole composition the quality of memory rather than documentation.
-Against this ground, three Bijin-ga (美人画) court figures move in procession, each carrying a parasol, their robes rendered in the muted green and brown that Japanese court painters used to place figures in time — these are not contemporary women but women from the Heian or Edo period, precisely placed in the pictorial tradition that the Tsuzure weaver inherited and that stretches back a thousand years.
+The Kin-michi Bijin is mounted from a Japanese ceremonial silk obi woven in Tsuzure-ori (綴れ織り) — the most labour-intensive and pictorially precise of all Nishijin weave constructions, in which each colour area is built individually by a weaver working the weft thread back and forth across only the portion of the warp it belongs to, producing a textile structurally closer to a European tapestry than to conventional silk weaving, and that achieves a resolution and tonal depth no other loom technique can match.
+The ground is deep Kinran gold and rusted orange, worked with a painterly atmospheric dye effect that reads like firelight, or the particular quality of late afternoon sun on a dusty road — the ground is not flat but in motion, the colours shifting and bleeding into one another.
+Against this ground three Bijin-ga (美人画) court figures move in procession, each carrying a parasol, their robes rendered in the muted green and brown that Japanese court painters used to place figures in time.
+The Tsuzure construction means each figure is built thread by thread with the patience of a painter rather than the speed of a weaver — the robes, the parasols, the hands, the angle of each head are individual decisions at the loom.

-Dimensions Approx. 100 × 35 cm displayed
+Dimensions: Approx. 100 × 35 cm displayed

 View full details